Rebranding companies – we are the experts

 Rebranding companies must be experts in change

 Brand launches and the creation of new brands are a small part of what we do at Stealing Share.

-Because markets are getting more and more competitive everyday the need to rebrand or update an existing brand is more common.
+Because markets are becoming more and more competitive everyday, the need to rebrand or update an existing brand is more common.
 As a result, rebranding has become more important.
-(Read about rebranding Department Stores here)
+(Read about rebranding Department Stores here.)

 The skill set needed to create a new brand and the components of a rebranding project are similar.
 However, you must concentrate on the rebrand by looking clearly into the eyes of the prospect AND the current customer.

 However, rebranding is even more rigorous than launching a new brand in the market.
 Why?
-Because everything you do must be tempered to retain existing customers and keep the values that are working for you.
+Because everything you do must be tempered with retaining existing customers and keeping the values that work for you.

 Also, unless the goal is brand repair (for example, a brand that has withstood unflattering PR or a product failure of some sort), you must find a way to hold onto the equities in the existing brand.

 This is more difficult than it may appear because often the brand’s own bias clouds the view in deciding what is important and what must be left on the cutting room floor.

 Research is a necessity in rebranding and all successful rebranding companies must have an in-house research company.
 Stealing Share holds Resultant Research in-house (read about Resultant Research here) and its participation in rebranding is imperative and cannot be overlooked.